linkedinad

 Fintech trends in 2018: Top technologies that will be playing a key role.

-A large number of Fintech start-ups are testing out their ideas with the blockchain technology to offer consumers with the faster processing speed and at a lower cost.
+A large number of Fintech start-ups are testing out their ideas with blockchain technology to offer consumers faster processing speed and a lower cost.
 The distinctiveness of this system lies in the transactions that cannot be modified once performed, making the trading secure and trusted.
-Blockchain technology will change the way banks and financial institutes operate.
-Some of the many positive effects include:

 • Making digital identification easy for the customers and banks connected to a blockchain.
-Traditionally, for customers who want to have accounts in multiple banks are required to furnish personal details to every bank.
-This makes the process troublesome and time-consuming for both the entities.
-Using blockchain will help in storing consumer information once and sharing with the banks connected to the shared ledger.
+Traditionally, customers who want to have accounts in multiple banks are required to furnish personal details to every bank.
+This makes the process troublesome and time-consuming for both entities.
+Using blockchain will help in storing consumer information once and sharing it with the banks connected to the shared ledger.
 This will help in reducing costs along with maintaining security.

 • Maintains an audit trail for all the trading and transactions carried out on the system that helps in detecting any illegal transaction from source to destination.